GodDoesNotPlayDice/sexto_semestre/Ingles/EA3 Talking/SpitchIngles.md

 design for **tech jobs**, using smart filters, web scraping, and public APIs to show only the most up-to-date and relevant job listings.

-### Dp6
+### Dp6 (pausa 1s)
-Let me present a view about how we want to show jubs hub, there are jobs en in the center with the filtters above of them, the users options over there with jobs saves and applys answers.
+This is a view of how we want to show jubs hub, there are jobs en in the center with the filtters above of them, the users options over there with jobs saves and applys answers.

 ## Conclusión